 Success beyond the buzzword

-AI has the potential to transform healthcare delivery.
-But to realise its full potential, we need to pave the way for the adoption of AI solutions at scale.
+The statement was made that AI has the potential to transform healthcare delivery.
+But to realise its full potential, the way for the adoption of AI solutions at scale needs to be paved.
 Through the ongoing EIT Health Think Tank Round Table Series and via our joint report with McKinsey on Transforming Healthcare with AI, we continue to drive forward discussion and debate on the impact of AI on European healthcare.

-As part of this focus, we invite you to join us for our first live speaker session on Tuesday 24 November.
-Our Director of Innovation, Jorge Juan Fernández, will be in conversation with Mayo Clinic Platform President, John Halamka and leading medical futurist, Bertalan Meskó.
-Together, they will discuss the opportunities AI presents for the healthcare field and debate the challenges to its successful implementation at scale across Europe.
+As part of this focus, we invited the potential attendees to join us for our first live speaker session on Tuesday 24 November 2020.
+Our Director of Innovation, Jorge Juan Fernández, spoke with Mayo Clinic Platform President, John Halamka and leading medical futurist, Bertalan Meskó.
+Together, they discussed the opportunities AI presents for the healthcare field and debated the challenges to its successful implementation at scale across Europe.

 Evidence-based transformation in patient care